jennyliuwhu/ChatRoom/README.md

 	• When the server restarts, all chatting history is gone, which can be super dangerous if the messages are important.

-	  But for our use case, it should not a problem.
+	  But for our use case, it should not be a problem.

 	• If time permits, add more fancy features such as to indicate which user is typing, to support choosing emoji and file transfer.